umhau/umhau.github.io/_posts/2020-11-12-set-up-passwordless-ssh.md

 ssh-keygen -N '' -f demokey
 ```

 That creates two files, `./demokey` and `./demokey.pub`.
 You want to share the public key, and keep the private one...private.
+The default names, which you should expect and use, are `id_rsa` and `id_rsa.pub`.
 The private key looks like this:

 ```
 -----BEGIN RSA PRIVATE KEY-----